Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 </div>

 ### Set Org ID
 This command configures the Organization ID (ORGID) required for connecting to the monoZ:Link IoT platform.
-The ORGID is a one-time setting and does not need to be reconfigured after each power cycle.
-It can only be set before executing MZSTART.
+The ORGID is a one-time setting and does not need to be reconfigured after each power-on cycle.
+This setting must be done before executing MZSTART.

 <CodeBlock language="javascript" title="Execution command">
 {`MZORGID="<org_id>"`}